Sonoran-Software/Sonoran-Store-Docs/atm-robbery/getting-started.md

 -- Feature Settings That Don't Require Other Resources -- Config.standaloneFeatures = {
-    showNotificationBlipsForPolice = true, -- Should police see a blip when a car is pinged? blipsExpireAfterSeconds = 90, -- Number of seconds before the blip type above is removed enable_auto_update = true, -- Should the script automatically update itself, it will check for updates regardless delayForNotifyingStealing = 10000, -- Time in miliseconds between a successful hack and notification going out, set to 0 to disable delay distToDrill = 10, -- The distance a player must be from the inital location of the ATM robbery to begin drilling into the atm
+    showNotificationBlipsForPolice = true, -- Should police see a blip when an ATM is being stolen? blipsExpireAfterSeconds = 90, -- Number of seconds before the blip type above is removed enable_auto_update = true, -- Should the script automatically update itself, it will check for updates regardless delayForNotifyingStealing = 10000, -- Time in miliseconds between initial drilling initiation and notification going out, set to 0 to disable delay distToDrill = 10, -- The distance a player must be from the inital location of the ATM robbery to begin drilling into the atm
 }